Different Types of Extended Elliot Waves

 An impulsive wave has a minimum of one extended wave, and it is classified based on the wave that is extended.
 There are no less than four types of impulsive wave, and they all related to the wave/waves that is/are extended.
 The purpose of this article is to correctly identify the types of impulsive wave, and to establish what is the correct way to interpret and trade them.
 You will find out that, on top of what has been mentioned so far as being valid for all impulsive waves, the analysis for different types of impulsive wave can go even deeper in order to find profitable trades.

 Types of Impulsive Waves

-In order of their importance and based on the extended wave/waves, there are four types of impulsive waves: 3rd wave extension impulsive waves, 1st wave extension, 5th wave extension, as well as double extended impulsive waves.
-All of them are common on the Forex market, with the 5th wave extension and the double extended waves to occur less frequently.
+In order of their importance and based on the extended wave/waves, there are four types of impulsive wave: Third-wave extension impulsive waves, first-wave extension, fifth-wave extension, and double extended impulsive waves.
+All of them are common on the Forex market, with the fifth-wave extension and the double extended waves occurring less frequently.

-By far, the favorite wave to be extended in any five-waves structure is the 3rd wave.
-One cannot put this in percentages, but I would say that more than 70% of impulsive waves are falling into this category.
+By far the commonest wave to be extended in any five-wave structure is the third wave.
+One cannot put this exactly in percentages, but I would say that more than 70% of impulsive waves fall into this category.

 RECOMMENDED FOREX BROKERS